-- 4.6.1 The contract management process will ensure that value for money continues to be a key assessment during the operational phase of the framework. - 4.6.2 Prices will be fixed for the first 12-months.
-The agreement will include the opportunity for tenderers, on an annual basis, to re-submit their base costs attributable to their provision of service. - 4.6.3 The Quality Assurance Framework within the framework agreement should ensure that providers are continually monitored in respect of the quality of provision and that placements are only made with those providers demonstrating quality services. - 4.6.4 Participating Local Authorities have the option to only refer to IFAs with an Ofsted judgement of 'outstanding' or 'good', should they choose to do so.
+- 4.6.1 A risk log was implemented during the tendering phase and will continue to be maintained during the operation of the Framework Agreement. - 4.6.2 The contract management process ensures that value for money continues to be a key assessment during the operational phase of the framework. - 4.6.3 Prices will be fixed for the first 12-months.
+The agreement will include the opportunity for tenderers, on an annual basis, to re-submit their base costs attributable to their provision of service. - 4.6.4 The Quality Assurance Framework within the Framework Agreement ensures that providers are continually monitored in respect of the quality of provision and that placements are only made with those providers demonstrating quality services. - 4.6.5 Participating Local Authorities have the option to only refer to IFAs with an Ofsted judgement of 'outstanding' or 'good', should they choose to do so.
 Any IFA that is judged by Ofsted to be 'inadequate' during the lifetime of the framework will be suspended from the framework until the judgement is improved to at least 'requires improvement'.